joedolson/my-calendar/src/readme.txt

 4. Visit My Calendar -> Help for assistance with shortcode options or widget configuration.

 == Changelog ==

+= 3.4.19 =

+* Bug fix: missing space between attributes caused entire attribute string to fail `wp_kses` test.
+* Bug fix: Force variable types in a couple of function returns.
+* Bug fix: Use a persistent MySQL connection when accessing a remote DB.
+* Bug fix: Add new categories to primary selector on creation.

 = 3.4.18 =